 The results page has icons next to each site.
 The icons represent the search-engine the results were pulled from; it would make more sense if they were icons from the sites linked to but that would require downloading them on demand so the design-decision makes sense from that perspective.

-oscar is the default Serax skin and it is what you see on all Serax instances everywhere.
+oscar is the default Searx skin and it is what you see on all Searx instances everywhere.
 This skin comes with three CSS themes:

 logicodev skins is the configuration's default.